-Many people come to Taxco, a Pueblo Magico about 90 miles (145 km) southwest of Mexico City, to buy sterling silver jewelry in this town which was made famous and fat from the silver deposits that once surrounded it.
-With the silver mostly gone, Taxco has done a remarkable job of morphing it’s mine-town roots into a reputation as a great place to buy creative jewelry in silver and gold standard tourist attractions.
+Many people come to Taxco, Mexico to buy sterling silver jewelry in this town which was made famous and fat from the silver deposits that once surrounded it.
+With the silver mostly gone, Taxco has done a remarkable job of morphing it’s mine-town roots into a city that’s rich in other ways too.
+It’s all in our city travel guide.

+Start by taking in the architectural madness of the Santa Prisca church which anchors the Plaza Borda which is named after the church’s creator Frenchman Jose de la Borda.
 After making fortunes in Mexico, Borda decided, as rich men in the 1700s did, to build a church.
 The whole project was completed in just seven years but Borda spend nearly his entire fortune to do it, financing the project himself and retaining complete artistic control.

 The result is an elaborately carved Churrigueresque-style exterior and a lavishly gold leafed interior.
 It was mind-blowingly fancy in 1758 and remains fantastical today.

 The taxis of Taxco